-We assume you’ve picked the right team.
+We assume you've picked the right team.
 Now you want to launch fast.
 So you can show a demo and learn from your users.
 You want to spend little and keep on evolving your idea.
-Maybe you’ve already launched and want to know if your startup is in good shape.
-Below is our project scan that will give you a score via email.
+Maybe you've already launched and want to evaluate if your startup is in good shape.
+Below is our project scan that will give you a report with a score per question and a total score.
+You'll receive these via email.

 1. About your project